Effects of electroplated zinc-nickel alloy coatings on the fatigue strength of AISI 4340 high strength steel

+It is well known that fatigue behaviour is an important parameter to be considered in mechanical components subjected to constant and variable amplitude loadings.
+In combination with corrosion phenomenon, fatigue effects were responsible for proximally 64% of fails that occur in metallic parts of aeronautical accidents in the last 30 years.
 Recovered substrates have been extensively used in the aerospace field.
 Cadmium electroplating has been widely applied to promote protective coatings in aeronautical components, resulting in excellent corrosion protection combined with a good performance in cyclic loading.
-Ecological considerations allied to the increasing demands for corrosion resistance have resulted in the search for possible alternatives.
-Zinc-nickel (Zn-Ni) alloys have received considerable interest recently, because these coatings show advantages such as a good resistance to white and red rust, high plating rates, and acceptance in the market.
-In this study, the effect of electroplated Zn-Ni coatings on AISI 4340 high-strength steel was analyzed for rotating bending fatigue strength, corrosion, and adhesion resistance.
-The compressive residual stress field was measured by x-ray diffraction prior to fatigue tests.
-Optical microscopy documented coating thickness, adhesion characteristics, and coverage extent for nearly all substrates.
-Fractured fatigue specimens were investigated using scanning electron microscopy (SEM).
-Three different Zn-Ni coating thicknesses were tested, and comparisons with the rotating bending fatigue data from electroplated Cd specimens were performed.
-Experimental results differentiated the effects of the various coatings on the AISI 4340 steel behaviour when submitted to fatigue testing and the influence of coating thickness on the fatigue strength.
+Ecological considerations allied to the increasing demands for corrosion resistance, resulted in the search for possible alternatives.
+Zinc-nickel alloys received considerable interest recently, since these coatings showed some advantages such as a good resistance to white and red rust, high plating rates and acceptation in the market.
+In this study the effects of zinc-nickel coatings electroplated on AISI 4340 high strength steel were analysed on rotating bending and axial fatigue strength, corrosion and adhesion resistance.
+Compressive residual stress field was measured by a X-ray tensometry prior to fatigue tests.
+Optical microscopy images showed coating thicknesses, adhesion and the existence of an uniform coverage of nearly all substrates.
+The fractured fatigue specimens were investigated using a scanning electron microscope.
+Three different zinc-nickel coating thicknesses were tested and comparison with rotating bending fatigue data from specimens cadmium electroplated and heat treated at 190°C for 3, 8 and 24 hours to avoid the diffusion of hydrogen in the substrate, was performed.
+Experimental results showed effect of coatings on the AISI 4340 steel behaviour when submitted to fatigue testing and the existence of coating thickness influence on the fatigue strength.